 A conditional probability table in RNetica is represented in one of two ways.
-In the conditional probability array (CPA) the table is represented as a p+1 dimensional array.
+In the conditional probability array (CPA) the table is represented as a p + 1 dimensional array.
 The first p dimensions correspond to configurations of the parent variables and the last dimension the child value.
 The normalize.CPA method adjusts the data value so that the sum across all of the child states is 1.
-Thus, apply(result,1:p,sum) should result in a matrix of 1's.
-The method normalize.array first coerces its argument into a CPA and then applies the normalize.CPA method.
+Thus, apply (result, 1:p, sum) should result in a matrix of 1's.
+The method normalize.CPA method.